andre-ls/dactory/Field_Specifications/Orders/Shield_Color.md

 - Field Name: Shield Color
 - Parent Table: Orders
 - Shared By: Shield Colors
 - Description: Color of the Shield of the Guitar being produced.
-It contains an ID of the respective color on the Shield Colors Table.
+It contains the ID of the respective color on the Shield Colors Table, where further details may be found.
+It should be defined at the ordering, and once the production started, it cannot be changed.

 ## Physical Elements